Quantitative mobile gamma-ray spectrometry through Bayesian inference: Introduction

-In this work, we introduce an alternative methodology for MGRS source quantification that addresses the limitations of current FSA implementations by combining high-fidelity numerical template generation with a Bayesian inversion framework.
+In this work, we introduce an alternative methodology for quantitative MGRS that addresses the limitations of current FSA implementations by combining high-fidelity numerical template generation with a Bayesian inversion framework.
 The numerical templates leverage detailed, dynamically updated Monte Carlo models of the measurement platform to accurately predict spectral responses across a wide range of source--detector configurations.
-Simultaneously, the Bayesian inversion rigorously accounts for the underlying statistics of sparse MGRS data, enabling estimation of source strengths for an arbitrary number of radionuclides while providing a robust framework for uncertainty quantification.
-We evaluate the proposed methodology on a series of dedicated MGRS measurements benchmarked against laboratory and \textit{in-situ} reference data, achieving accurate and reliable quantification of both natural and anthropogenic radionuclides for short, sparse acquisitions \myOrderqty{1}{\s} as well as for prolonged measurements \myOrderqty{1d2}{\s} affected by significant overdispersion due to environmental and platform variability.
+Simultaneously, Bayesian inversion rigorously accounts for the underlying statistics of sparse MGRS data, enabling joint inference of the source mixture, associated activities, and source locations for an arbitrary number of radionuclides while providing a robust framework for uncertainty quantification.
+We evaluate the proposed methodology on a series of dedicated MGRS measurements benchmarked against laboratory and \textit{in-situ} reference data, both under static and dynamic source--detector configurations, achieving accurate and reliable inference of both natural and anthropogenic radionuclides.
 By resolving systematic template biases, properly accounting for sparse and overdispersed count statistics, and supporting robust inversion for multiple sources, this framework overcomes key limitations of current FSA implementations and establishes a generalizable approach for next-generation MGRS applications in radiological emergency response, planetary exploration, nuclear security, and geophysics.